International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 3.3 Pagination

-A catalog service may paginate the results of a `CatalogRequestMessage`.
+A [Catalog Service](../model/terminology.md#catalog-service) may paginate the results of a `CatalogRequestMessage`.
 Pagination data is specified using [Web Linking](https://datatracker.ietf.org/doc/html/rfc5988) and the HTTP `Link` header.
 The `Link` header will contain URLs for navigating to previous and subsequent results.
 The following request sequence demonstrates pagination:

 ```